Arizona Family Law Forms and Rules

 In our firm we generally also draft a separate “Dissolution Settlement Agreement” which is incorporated into the Consent Decree.
 How these documents relate to each other and whether the Dissolution Settlement Agreement should be merged or not merged with the Consent Decree can be very important.

 Please be advised that it is always a good idea to consult with an attorney before you sign any agreement regarding your divorce or family law proceedings.
 Sometimes by filling out a form Consent Decree or other agreement without the assistance of an attorney you may make mistakes (such as not including important provisions that may be necessary to enforce certain agreements).
-The attorneys at Bishop Law Office can generally review your proposed agreement with you in under an hour.
+The attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C. can generally review your proposed agreement with you in under an hour.
 A small expense to have proposed agreements reviewed in advance may save you a great deal of headache in the future if the agreements you would have otherwise reached cannot be enforced, are ambiguous or have other deficiencies.

 There are many forms available at the self-service center through the Superior Court of Arizona.
 These can be found at www.superiorcourt.maricopa.gov.